wuerzlefish/Qlockwork/README.md

                                 UCS1904, UCS2903, WS2801, WS2803, WS2811, WS2811_400, WS2812, WS2812B,
                                 WS2813, WS2852.

-#define SERIAL_SPEED  Geschwindigkeit der seriellen Schnittstelle fuer die serielle Konsole.
+#define SERIAL_SPEED  Serial port speed for the console.
-#define DEBUG         Gibt technische Informationen in der seriellen Konsole aus.
+#define DEBUG         Outputs technical information in the serial console
-#define DEBUG_WEBSITE Gibt technische Informationen auf der Web-Seite aus.
+#define DEBUG_WEBSITE Provides technical information on the web page.
-#define DEBUG_MATRIX  Rendert die Ausgabe der Matrix fuer die deutsche Front in der seriellen Konsole.
+#define DEBUG_MATRIX  Renders the output of the matrix for the German front in the serial console.
-#define DEBUG_FPS     Durchlaeufe der loop() pro Sekunde.
+#define DEBUG_FPS     Number of loops per second.

-Hardwarebelegung des ESP:
+Hardware setup of the ESP:

 D0 = GPIO16 = NodeMCU_LED
 D1 = GPIO05 = PIN_WIRE_SCL